worbis/apps-sdk/doc/api.rst

      *            this peer.
      */

-In addition to these parameters and functions, there is another object associated with the peer object.
+In addition to these parameters and methods, there is another object associated with the peer object.

 - properties

 For a discussion of the methods that the peer's properties implements, take a look at _`General Properties`.